outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 the compose project name by default is named after `PWD`.
 The name of containers share the same prefix (i.e. name of the project).

+we can [share compose configurations](https://docs.docker.com/compose/extends) between files and/or projects by:

+1. multiple compose files
+2. extending services from another compose file.

 https://docs.docker.com/compose/compose-file/